opinsys/rtb-tclrobotit/README.md

 Ideas and things to do (perhaps will never happen):

   - provide a complete support for realtimebattle API
-  - write a wrapper GUI tool that can be used to edit a robot and control tournaments
   - write some actual, more intelligent robots
   - provide translations of the robot language
   - turn realtimebattle into a racing car simulator (or something else